Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Introduction

 We test our receiver design on randomly generated multimode coherent states, showing that linear receivers provide near-optimal performance for a range of coherent states.
 Non-typical, highly-degenerate constellations of coherent states may necessitate coincidence measurements to achieve USD.
 We also address an alternative figure of merit, the communication capacity, showing that linear receivers achieve near-optimal performance both in the asymptotic regime and for finite block length.

 Table~\ref{tab:usd_receiver_results} provides a high-level summary of the different receiver designs that we introduce in this work, along with their optimal performance bounds, conditions required to saturate these bounds, and how the designs can be adapted to handle general codes.
-Our results significantly advance results in the literature by clarifying the receiver designs that are both near-optimal for many codes and immediately accessible with current technologies.
+Our class 1 receivers are comprised of vacuum auxiliaries, LOP transformations, and on-off photon detection and are capable of discriminating any full-rank codebook.
+Our class 2 receivers improve the performance beyond class 1 by using additional mode-wise displacement operations and also extend their applications to codebooks with single degeneracy.
+Finally, class 3 receivers use the same resources as class 2 but measure detection events across multiple modes.
+Our results significantly advance the field by clarifying the receiver designs that are both near-optimal for many codes and immediately accessible with current technologies.

 \newlength{\thickarrayrulewidth}